0x62/LocalPrinter/README.md

 ## ⚙️ Configuration

-You need to create a `.env` file with the following options:
+Copy the default `.env.example` to `.env` and configure the plugins as needed.
+Alternatively you can edit `index.js` and configure the LocalPrinter directly.

 ```
 # Required